 Our bodies come fully equipped with defenses for handling threats.
 When the body perceives a stressful situation, it goes into “fight-or-flight” mode, releasing hormones that allow us to cope with the situation.
 Unfortunately, when stressful situations occur in everyday life, our bodies sometimes are unable to return to normal, which causes damage to our systems.

 Many people think that stress is simply psychological.
 However, it can manifest itself physically.
-At first, you might notice more headaches and colds.
+At first, you might notice an increase in headaches and colds.
 Continued stress can lead to heart disease, depression, diabetes and anxiety disorder – to name just a few conditions.

 The message is simple: Decrease stress and you will be a healthier person.
 That is easier said than done, right?
 Here are some tips for coping with stress: